Guardians vs. Rays Player Props Betting Odds

-Player prop betting options for Wander Franco, Jose Ramirez and others are available in the Tampa Bay Rays-Cleveland Guardians matchup at Tropicana Field on Saturday, starting at 4:10 PM ET.
+Sportsbooks have listed player props for Wander Franco, Steven Kwan and others when the Tampa Bay Rays host the Cleveland Guardians at Tropicana Field on Sunday at 1:40 PM ET.

 Bet on this matchup or its props with BetMGM!